Pieskaret

-Pieskaret (pronounced pees-ka'-ret) (died 1647) was a famous chief of the Adirondac Indians.
+Pieskaret (pronounced pees-ka'-ret) (died 1647) was a chief of the Adirondac Indians.
 His tribe fought against the English forces, helping the French in the early 17th century.
 The Adirondacs under him drove the Iroquois Confederation out of Canada.

 Known as "the terror of the Iroquois", Pieskaret (also variously spelled or rendered Pieskaret, Diescaret, Piescars) was the chief of the Tessouat tribe, whose territory lies in present-day Quebec.
 The name Pieskaret means "Little Blaze", and was most likely a French corruption of an Algonquin name which includes the word Piskone, which means "lights a fire".
 To the colonials, Pieskaret was known by his Christian name, Chief Simon.
 Pieskaret was a distinguished war leader who was known for his exploits against the Iroquois.
 The Iroquois were enemies of the Algonquin at that time.
 Chief Pieskaret was a French ally and also an early Catholic convert.
 The Algonquins described him as " a very brave man," and the Jesuits wrote that Pieskaret was "a man somewhat noted among his people".
 While Pieskaret became well-known, very few incidents have been recorded of his life.
 Charlevoix (New France, II, 181,1866) stated that Pieskaret was "one of the bravest men ever seen in Canada, and almost incredible stories are told of his prowess.
 Pieskaret died in 1647.